ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/MARI-Instrument-Details.md

 [Project Details](https://stfc365.sharepoint.com/sites/ISISProject-1122) and
 [Project Plan](https://tasks.office.com/stfc365.onmicrosoft.com/en-US/Home/PlanViews/8bdu_4UTBUeZwF_PB8SLIpYAESGr)

-## MARI SECI Configs ##
-MARI has a number of SECI configurations, which need to be migrated.

-## MARI Genie Scripts ##
-Critical OpenGenie scripts for initialisation and focussing.

-MARI has a number of instrument specific Genie scripts.
-These have now been migrated to genie_python.

 ## MARI Notes ##
 1. MARI does not currently use a script generator, but there is interest in having one in the future.